 The statutes do also provide, where applicable, for the machines that tallied votes in the audit sample to be tested using a set of premarked ballots.
 If these tests uncover programming errors, “the cause shall be determined and corrected, and an errorless count shall be made” before results are certified.

 There are three statutes regarding audits in Illinois, each pertaining to a different voting system.
-Two of these, however, are nearly identical: 10 ILCS 24A-15 covers obsolescent central-count systems such as punch cards, and 10 ILCS 24B-15 covers the voter-fed optical scanners currently used in most of Illinois.
-The third statute, 10 ILCS 24C-15 , covers Direct Recording Electronic systems.
+Two of these, however, are nearly identical: 10 ILCS 5/24A-15 covers obsolescent central-count systems such as punch cards, and 10 ILCS 5/24B-15 covers the voter-fed optical scanners currently used in most of Illinois.
+The third statute, 10 ILCS 5/24C-15 , covers Direct Recording Electronic systems.

 Voting Systems Used

-As of 2020, most Illinois counties primarily use hand marked paper ballots and optical scanners in polling places, with ballot marking devices or DRE voting machines with VVPAT paper records for accessibility.
-Two counties use DREs with VVPAT for all polling-place voters.
+Most Illinois counties primarily use hand marked paper ballots and optical scanners in polling places, with ballot marking devices or DREs with VVPAT for accessibility.
+One county uses DREs with VVPAT for all polling-place voters.
 For the most up to date information please visit Verified Voting’s Verifier.

 For an explanation on the types of voting equipment used, click here.